-Worklink aims to assist unemployed job seekers to reach their employment goals through confidence building and job readiness programmes.
-This assistance is provided by a network of volunteers around the country who work in the fields of human resources, recruitment and training.
-We develop programmes that utilise their expertise and skills so that they can provide additional help to unemployed people, and the various organisations that support them.
-Jobseekers access these supports via volunteer led workshops, career coaching, one to one mentoring, online content and advice, and information via telephone and email.
+Worklink was set-up in 2011 and aimed to assist unemployed job seekers to reach their employment goals through confidence building and job readiness programmes.
+This assistance was provided by a network of volunteers around the country who worked in the fields of human resources, recruitment and training.
+We developed programmes that utilised their expertise and skills so that they could provide additional help to unemployed people, and the various organisations that support them.
+Jobseekers accessed these supports via volunteer led workshops, career coaching, one to one mentoring, online content and advice, and information via telephone and email.

-We also work closely with the Chartered Institute of Personnel and Development, the association for Human Resources professionals in the UK and Ireland.
-As the official ‘volunteer arm’ of the CIPD we have a strong relationship with a range of small, medium and large employers, and seek to develop connections between these employers, state services, and charitable organisations working with jobseekers.
-We believe that by strengthening these relationships and working together we can find inclusive, innovative and effective new solutions to unemployment in Ireland.
+We also worked closely with the Chartered Institute of Personnel and Development, the association for Human Resources professionals in the UK and Ireland.
+As the official ‘volunteer arm’ of the CIPD we had a strong relationship with a range of small, medium and large employers, and seek to develop connections between these employers, state services, and charitable organisations working with jobseekers.
+We believed that by strengthening these relationships and working together we could find inclusive, innovative and effective new solutions to unemployment in Ireland.